bhoyte/minecraft-bot/README.md

 - `jump`: The bot will jump (useful for locating it)
 - `look at me`: The bot will turn to face you
 - `come to me`: The bot will teleport in front of you (requires commands to be enabled)
+- `viewer` or `view`: The bot will remind you of the URL for the first-person view
+- `toggle path`: Enables or disables the visualization of the bot's movement path

 ### Server Setup